 Choosing the right dash cam means shopping around and finding the one that has the features you need.
 It also means finding a reliable manufacturer you can trust.
 Auto-Vox is one such manufacturer.
 In the past, we’ve reviewed their Auto-Vox Aurora and Auto-Vox T1400 dash cam systems.
 Today, we’ll be reviewing their V5 Pro.

 The V5 Pro is a specialized variant of the Auto-Vox V5.
 The V5 is already an excellent dash cam.
 It mounts on your rearview mirror and features both front and back cameras.
-However, it requires significant modification if you want to use it as a parking camera.
 The V5 Pro has been modified to plug directly into your car’s fuse box.
 It also ships with mounts so it can completely replace your existing rearview mirror.
 But how well is it designed?
 And does it work as well as the original V5?
 Let’s find out!

 The Auto-Vox V5 Pro ships in three different parts: a front camera, a rear camera, and a GPS antenna.
 Let’s take a look at each of them in turn.

 If you’re already familiar with the original Auto-Vox V5, the first thing you’ll notice is the V5 Pro’s front camera.
 Rather than strapping on your existing rearview mirror, it’s a complete replacement.
 This makes for a more streamlined design, with less clutter in your windshield.
 The plastic housing is a matte black, which will mesh seamlessly with most automotive interiors.